 Kalsi Engineering has been performing high pressure oil seal tests directed at increasing the pressure capacity of washpipe assemblies, hydraulic swivels, and similar rotary applications.
 In a test we completed on May 6, 2019, a pair of 4.500” oil seals were tested at 120 rpm while retaining an ISO 68 viscosity grade oil that was maintained at 9,500 to 9,800 psi and 100 to 120°F. We ended the test at 320 hours because the operating goal had been exceeded.

-The test seals were PN 750-1-318 plastic lined seals (Figure 1) that were manufactured using an advanced patent-pending method that improves the moldability of the stiff plastic material layer that is needed for sealing extremely high oil pressure.
-The seals incorporate our new “super-wide” lip width, which is 86% wider than the highest-performing previous generation of plastic lined high-pressure oil seals.
+The test seals were PN 750-1-318 plastic lined oil seals (Figure 1).
+They were manufactured using an advanced patent-pending method that improves the moldability of the stiff plastic material layer that is needed for sealing extremely high oil pressure.
+The seals incorporate our new “super-wide” lip width, which is significantly wider than the lip of the highest-performing previous generation of high-pressure oil seals.
 This was the inaugural run of these “super-wide” plastic lined seals, and as expected they provided significantly longer life.
-The previous generation seal only lasted about 120 hours under the same operating conditions.
+The previous generation oil seal only lasted about 120 hours under the same operating conditions.

 The “super-wide” PN 750-1-318 oil seal design incorporates our enhanced lubrication hydrodynamic waves.
 These waves pump a thin film of oil into the dynamic sealing interface during rotation, which reduces friction, heat, and wear.
 The hydrodynamic pumping related leak rate per seal was about 5 ml/hour.